LoginRadius/docs/content/tutorial/ionic/index.md

 The tutorial lets you implement LoginRadius user registration, login, profile, and log out in your Ionic based application.

-> You must have Ionic installed.
+> You must have Ionic and [cordova](https://cordova.apache.org/docs/en/3.1.0/guide/cli/index.html) installed.
 >
 > New to Ionic?
-Check out [this reference](https://ionicframework.com/docs/cli/commands/start).
+Check out [this reference](https://ionicframework.com/docs/intro/cli).

 When you signed up for the LoginRadius account, it created an app for you.
 This app is linked to a ready to use web page - [Auth Page (IDX)](https://www.loginradius.com/docs/developer/concepts/idx-overview/).